 2006 Acquisition of HellermannTyton

-Today, HellermannTyton's product portfolio now contains over 50,000 leading products for fastening, fixing, identification, insulation and protection.
-Featuring operations in 32 countries world-wide and our business continues to move from strength to stength.
+Today, HellermannTyton's product portfolio now contains over 60,000 leading products for fastening, fixing, identification, insulation and protection.
+Featuring operations in 34 countries world-wide with over 3,000 employees and our business continues to move from strength to stength.

 2005 HellermannTyton sale announced